 The rule has also strained health care providers.
 They and their staff are completing throngs of paperwork to prove the injection is medically appropriate for each and every patient.
 Yet, despite providers’ efforts, many requests are denied.
 Every denial requires an appeal – and still more paperwork.
 Some offices have repurposed staff, while others have hired more.
 Health care providers, too, are spending more time at their desks and less time on patient care.

 The chain of access barriers stems, ironically, from an increased use of botulinum toxin in recent years.
 While no evidence has been provided, the Centers for Medicare and Medicaid Services interpreted the increased use as fraud.

 The migraine community disagrees.
 Patients and advocates see increased use as evidence that diagnostics and treatment options have improved, and that fewer people are suffering from untreated migraine disease.

 “Thanks to increased public awareness and a significant effort by the migraine community to reduce stigma, migraine disease is now more accurately diagnosed and treated than in years past,” said Lindsay Videnieks, executive director of The Headache & Migraine Policy Forum.
 These changes have led to “a reasonable and necessary increase in botulinum toxin injections for Medicare patients,” she added.

 COVID-19 has strained patients and providers in previously unimagined ways.
 The pandemic has complicated access to health care facilities, transportation and even some patients’ financial stability.
 The new prior authorization requirement compounds these challenges.

 Policymakers can right this wrong by suspending the rule for more thorough review.
-Patients and providers have higher-than-normal stress levels right now, without this rule’s additional burden.Tags: Neurological, Prior Authorization
+Patients and providers have higher-than-normal stress levels right now, without this rule’s additional burden.Tags: Headache, Neurological, Prior Authorization

 Categorized in: Blog